I am the master of my fate.

 The concepts of self-efficacy and locus of control differ slightly but are intrinsically linked.
 Here are two loose summaries:

 - Self-Efficacy: Your confidence that you can succeed in specific situations or achieve the outcome you want.

 - Locus of Control: How much you believe you have power over outcomes rather than rely on chance, luck, fate, or “the universe.”

 Locus comes from the Latin for “location.”
-People lean toward either external (chance or fate control outcomes) and internal (the decisions we make affect outcomes).
-Maintaining an internal locus of control is more ideal for having the power to change.
+People gravitate toward either external (chance or fate control outcomes) and internal (the decisions we make affect outcomes).
+Maintaining an internal locus of control is more ideal for having the power to change future outcomes.

 Again, the ideas of self-efficacy and locus of control are closely related but not completely interchangeable.
 But when combined and expressed, they can make you a dangerously competent person.
 Extensive travel can certainly help you foster a stronger sense of self-efficacy.

 The Concept of Self-Efficacy

 The concept of self-efficacy was perpetuated most by Dr. Albert Bandura, Professor Emeritus at Stanford University.2 Still working at age 95 [time of this post], he’s considered by many to be the most cited and influential living psychologist.
 His 1997 book Self-Efficacy: The Exercise of Control isn’t a light read, but it will change your life.